bank-of-england/InterpretableMLWorkflow/Readme.md

 Should you have any questions or spot a bug in the code, please send an email to marcus.buckmann@bankofengland.co.uk or raise an issue within the repository.

 The code has been developed under Python 3.9.7 Anaconda distribution.
 The file requirements/requirements.txt specifies the Anaconda environment in which the experiments were run.

 # Structure of the code

 We use ```Python``` to train and test the machine learning models and compute the measures of variable importance and use ```R``` to produce the Figures and Tables presented in the paper.
+Below, provide a hgh level description how to run the experiments and analyse the results.
+The ```scr``` folder contains the necessariy helper functions in the scripts.

+- ```utils.py``` contains general helper functions, e.g. reading and wirting data, or normalising and trasforming variables
+- ```utils_predict``` contains functions used to train and test the prediction models, e.g. it specifies the hyperparameter grids of the machine learning models
+- ```utils_importance``` contains the functions to estimate variable importance
+- ```import_packages``` imports the packages used

 ## Modelling